abilandz/NAT3054/Lecture_3/make.md

   # Search for a file relative to the script, not to the current working directory:
   include("${CMAKE_CURRENT_LIST_DIR}/myCmakeFunctions.cmake")
   ```

-  TBI 20251208 test these examples + check **include_guard()** on p79

-* **file()** &mdash; This command enables working directly with the file content in filesystem, but also fetching the content from online resources.
+* **file()** &mdash; This command enables working directly with the file content in the underlying filesystem, but also fetching the content from online resources.
 Few general examples of its usage, with self-explanatory syntax:

   ```cmake
   # read the content of "someFile", and store it in variable "Var":